AnvayUparkar/Quick-Court/README.md

-QuickCourt - Case Management and Legal Automation Platform
+QuickCourt - Court Booking and Management Platform

 QuickCourt is a full-stack web application designed to streamline legal workflows, including case filing, lawyer-client interactions, document management, and digital payments.
 The platform aims to bring transparency, speed, and convenience to the judicial process through automation and modern web technologies.